-For the last 50 years, women across America have had the right to choose abortion.
+For the last 50 years, Americans have had the right to choose abortion.

-And the unintended pregnancy rate for poor women is 5 times higher than for high-income women.
+And the unintended pregnancy rate for those living in poverty is 5 times higher than those of high-income households.

 That’s because contraceptive access is not as accessible for some.

-♀️ 1.2 million women live in a county with not a single health center offering contraceptives
+♀️ 1.2 million live in a county with not a single health center offering contraceptives

 This discrepancy is particularly experienced by black women, who are twice as likely to have unintended pregnancies than white women.

-So when women who are already living in poverty become pregnant, sometimes the choice is not whether they want to have a child, but whether they can afford to have a child.
+So if you’re someone who is already living in poverty and become pregnant, sometimes the choice is not whether they want to have a child, but whether they can afford to have a child.

-It isn’t a choice women make lightly.
+It isn’t a choice made lightly.
 And it’s a choice made entirely more difficult based on what state you live in.

-But despite the difficulty of access for some, the liberty to decide for yourself has been a right lawfully protected by the Supreme Court for the last 50 years.
+But despite the difficulty of access for some, the liberty to decide for yourself was a right lawfully protected by the Supreme Court for the last 50 years.

-If you haven’t seen it all over the news, or Instagram, or Tiktok, or Twitter, the woman’s right to choose is being fucked with.
+If you haven’t seen it all over the news, or Instagram, or Tiktok, or Twitter, the right to choose has been fucked with.

-If Roe v.
-Wade is overturned, each state could enact its own laws restricting or banning abortion.
+Now each state can enact its own laws restricting or banning abortion.

 So what does this mean?

-It likely means the country’s high unintended pregnancy rate will continue to rise—keeping poor women poor, unable to make important personal decisions for themselves, decisions that could impact the economic trajectory of the rest of their lives.
+It also likely means the country’s high unintended pregnancy rate will continue to rise—keeping the poor poor, unable to make important personal medical decisions for themselves, decisions that could impact the economic trajectory of the rest of their lives.